-You have created your living trust and are getting your estate plans in order.
-The next step is making sure your living trust is properly funded with all of your assets.
-When you put a bank account into a trust, doing so will avoid having to administer the bank account in a probate proceeding.
-It will also allow your successor trustee to access the account should you become incapacitated.
+Once you have created your living trust, the next step is to fund your trust with all of your assets.
+Putting a bank account into a trust is a smart option that will help your family avoid administering the account in a probate proceeding.
+Additionally, it will allow your successor trustee to access the account should you become incapacitated.

-How to Put a Bank Account into a Trust
+When Should You Put a Bank Account into a Trust?

-Up to $150,000 of real or personal property can be held outside a trust and avoid full probate in California.
 Bank checking and saving accounts of little value do not necessarily need to be transferred to a living trust.
-If you have more than $150,000 (or close to it) in a bank account, you probably should consider transferring it into your trust.
+More specifically, you can hold up to $166,250 of real or personal property outside a trust and avoid full probate in California.
+However, if you have more than $166,250 in a bank account, you should consider transferring it into your trust.

-You do not need an attorney create a living trust nor to put a bank account into a trust.
-In fact, once your living trust has been properly set up, only you, the trustee can put your bank account into your trust.
-Under most circumstances, you only need a certified abstract of your trust and make a trip to the bank to transfer the bank account title to the trust.
-When you take your Certificate of Trust to the bank, they will give you any other paperwork they need to put the bank account into your trust.
+You do not need an attorney to create a living trust, nor to put a bank account into a trust.
+In fact, once you have set up your living trust, only you, the trustee, can put a bank account into it.
+Under most circumstances, you only need a certified abstract of your trust and a trip to the bank to complete the transfer!
+At that time, the bank will provide you with any other paperwork they need to complete the process.

 Was this article helpful?
 We would love to know your thoughts!
 If you found this article helpful, please check the LIKE button below.
 Your feedback helps us plan topics for future articles.